-- The Council's financial strategy which now, after six years of tightly imposed financial constraints. seeks to invest for the growth that is anticipated to eventuate across the district: - The projected cost of maintaining our levels of service provision set out in the twenty year plan; - The projected revenue available to fund our planned expenses associated with maintaining the service capacity and integrity of assets throughout their useful life:
+- The Council's financial strategy which now, after six years of tightly imposed financial constraints, seeks to invest for the growth that is anticipated to eventuate across the district - The projected cost of maintaining our levels of service provision set out in the twenty year plan - The projected revenue available to fund our planned expenses associated with maintaining the service capacity and integrity of assets throughout their useful life

-- Our decision making needs to balance the interests of our range of residents, both now and into the future.
-We need to be aware of the various communities of interest - whether geographic or demographic - and ensure we understand what they want and what we can deliver: - Any changes that we make need to be implemented in slow and steady increments, so that our community has certainty and stability.
+- Our decision making to balance the interests of our range of residents, both now and into the future.
+We need to be aware of the various communities of interest - whether geographic or demographic - and ensure we understand what they want and what we can deliver - Any changes to be implemented in slow and steady increments, so that our community has certainty and stability.